Welcome to the Lion Salt Works

 Funding has been provided by the Cheshire West and Chester Council, the Heritage Lottery Fund, and Manage+.

 The Lion Salt Works Trust is the Council’s principal partner in implementing the project.

-Restoration work has now started on the site and is being undertaken by Wates Construction, with an expected opening in summer 2014.
+Restoration work has now started on the site and is being undertaken by Wates Construction, with an expected opening in late summer 2014.
 The Lion Salt Works is currently closed to the public.